1. What is Innovation Women?

 12. Can I purchase a profile for someone else?

 13. How are you promoting this service to event managers?

 A combination of traditional and social media marketing is the basic foundation of our promotional plan.
 In addition, we are working with a number of membership organizations that also plan and organize events.
 They have members who might be great speakers but their own databases aren’t organized the right way to easily find the speakers.
-And we have our Ambassadors who are active in their communities, helping to spread the word.
-(Contact us

 14. How many speaking engagements can I expect if I sign up for your site?

 Like almost everything — it depends.
 It depends on how complete your profile is, what your area of expertise is, how good a job you do tagging your profile to match the words event managers are using.
 Are you charging?
 (Some organizations just aren’t set up to pay speaker fees.)
 Did you connect all your social media accounts?
 Did you share a video that shows you speaking?
 We have heard from some speakers that they received multiple offers in just a few weeks while others have yet to receive their first invitation.
 We should also point out that there is the opportunity for you to do more than just fill in a profile and wait.
 Our platform also offers hundreds of calls for speakers.
 The most successful speakers are those who are proactive and apply for opportunities

 15. How does an event manager get the best speakers?

 The short answer is plan and book ahead.
 Watch the speaker videos.
 Check out the example topics to see what the speakers have previously spoken on.
 Search on topics and don’t immediately use location to rule out speakers.
 Check out our Event Manager Best Practices

 16. Are there rules I should be aware of?